 56 youth teams went through a 4-month journey, getting access to several resources, mentorship, and network opportunities through Consult Clinics, as well as various training sessions and workshops.

 According to their final scores, grants were awarded (between $5,00 to $50,000 SGD), for teams to bring their projects to reality.
 2 teams were also selected as Youth Co:Lab Champions.

 To learn more about YAC season 2 click here.

 YAC Season 3 (Oct '21 - Jan'22)

 The YAC Season went from Oct 2021 till Jan 2022.
-During this Season, close to 200 youth from 50 teams got the opportunity to learn about the landscape, pick up useful tools and frameworks to help them ideate and evaluate potential ideas, as well as be provided with key resources, networks and up to $50,000 in grants to implement their ideas.
+During this Season, close to 200 youth from 50 teams got the opportunity to learn about the landscape, pick up useful tools and frameworks to help them ideate and evaluate potential ideas, as well as be provided with key resources, networks, and up to $50,000 in grants to implement their ideas.

-Find out more about YAC Season 3 and their journey click here.
+To find out more about YAC Season 3 and their journey click here.

-Just as Season 2, two teams were selected as Youth Co:Lab Champions, receiving extra 20,000 EUR and 1-year mentorship support from CVC Capital Partners.
+Just as Season 2, two teams were selected as Youth Co:Lab Champions, receiving an extra 20,000 EUR and 1-year mentorship support from CVC Capital Partners.